spitikos/docs/core-concepts/gitops-with-argo-cd.md

-# Documentation: GitOps with Argo CD
+# Core Concept: GitOps with Argo CD

 This document describes the GitOps workflow used in this project, which is powered by Argo CD.
 GitOps is a paradigm where the entire desired state of the system is declaratively defined in a Git repository.